w3c/window-management/EXPLAINER.md

 }
 ```

-### Add `Screen.onchange`, an event fired when Screen attributes change
+### Add `Screen.change`, an event fired when Screen attributes change

 Sites must currently poll the existing `Screen` interface for changes, which is
 a development burden.
 This can easily be solved by adding an event that is fired
 when screen attributes change.
-The proposed shape is a `Screen.onchange` event,
+The proposed shape is a `Screen.change` event,
 exposed to secure contexts without an explicit permission prompt.

 ```webidl